AdobeDocs/experience-manager-cloud-service.en/help/forms/Using-asynchronous-function-calls-in-rule-editor.md

 ![Failure](/help/forms/assets/failure.gif)

-The screenshot below displays the rule for using **[!UICONTROL Async Function Call]** to implement an asynchronous function:
+The screenshot below displays the complete rule for using **[!UICONTROL Async Function Call]** to implement an asynchronous function:

 ![Rule for async function call](/help/forms/assets/rule-editor-async-callbacks.png)